mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 markup to achieve your goals.
 For example, you can use any one of more than a dozen characters for section title underlines, and you have the option of using an overline in addition to an underline.

-The majority of Mattermost technical documentation is written in ``.rst``.
+The majority of Mattermost technical documentation is written in `.rst`.
 However, there are some instances where Markdown is used.

-Use the following markup conventions in Mattermost documentation:
+Use the following conventions when writing in `.rst`.

 ### Page titles